Bias Incident Reporting

 What should I report?

-We encourage you to report any incident of bias that may occur within our community.
-We define bias as an intentional or unintentional display of hostility or bigotry in word, deed that a reasonable person would conclude is directed at a member of the PC community based on age, citizenship, color, disability, ethnicity, gender identity/expression, gender/perceived gender, genetic information, marital status, nationality/immigration status, parental status, physical appearance, race, religion, sex, sexual orientation/perceived sexual orientation, socioeconomic status/class, or present or past service in the military.
+We encourage you to report any incidents that negatively impact our campus climate, especially those that are bias-related.
+We define bias as an intentional or unintentional display of hostility or bigotry in word, deed that a reasonable person would conclude is directed at a member of the PC community based on race, national origin, religion, citizenship, age, gender, sexual orientation, disability, or past or present service in the military.

 Bias incidents can take on a variety of forms, including but not limited to discrimination, spoken or written hate speech or harassment, offensive visual representations, threats, vandalism, physical confrontation, and similar conduct or communications on or through social media.

 The bias report form is not a substitute for a call to first responders.
-If you witness or experience any actually or threatened emergency – such as violence, injured persons, a fire, or a suspected crime, you should call 911 and/or contact Campus Police immediately.
+If you witness or experience any actual or threatened emergencies – such as violence, injured persons, a fire, or suspected crime, you should call 911 and/or contact Campus Police at 864-833-8911 immediately.

 Who can report?